emmanuel-joseph-22/HIVYE/README.md

 I kept firebase for database and cloud service.
 I migrated with Vite from vue-cli and added state management using Pinia.
 When it comes to code styles, the project uses a mix of options API and composition API which wasn't initially intended.
 I am still trying to get used to the newer style which I really don't like.

 ## Known bugs and ongoing development
-- likes and comment section under forum
+- like button under posts
 - light mode
 - selection of input in risk estimator quiz
-- still no admin
+- admin

 ## Project Setup
 ```